 Many studies have shown that natural testosterone is protective and preventative of many disease states.

-For example, men with low testosterone are 3 times more likely to get Alzheimer’s dementia and women suffer with similar risks; in a recent study, men over 55 with higher levels of testosterone showed significant reduction in coronary artery disease risk and heart attacks; testosterone also builds bone mass density by about 8.3% per year, preventing and reversing osteopenia and osteoporosis.
+For example, men with low testosterone are 3 times more likely to get Alzheimer’s dementia and women suffer with similar risks; in a recent study, men over 55 with higher levels of testosterone showed a significant reduction in coronary artery disease risk and heart attacks; testosterone also builds bone mass density by about 8.3% per year, preventing and reversing osteopenia and osteoporosis.

-Women as well as men often suffer from a ’paunch’ in their mid-abdominal section which occurs with age.
+Women, as well as men, often suffer from a ’paunch’ in their mid-abdominal section which occurs with age.
 Low levels of testosterone can be responsible for this.
 Low levels of testosterone increases cortisol and insulin levels, both of which increase belly fat and increase your risk of type 2 diabetes, one of the most widespread epidemics in the U.S. Therefore, correcting the issue of low testosterone for men and for women, ultimately reduces the risk of developing type 2 diabetes or insulin resistance.

 For women, countless studies show testosterone as protective to the breasts from breast cancer.
 Breast cancer tissue can have both estrogen and insulin receptors.
-Natural testosterone has been shown to down-regulate estrogen receptors in the breasts and decrease insulin levels.
+Natural testosterone has been shown to down-regulate estrogen receptors in the breasts and decreases insulin levels.

 What if my past hormone labs have fallen within a ‘normal’ range?